According to North Korean Propaganda, Americans are blood-thirsty imperialists who love torturing and killing Koreans.

 The North Korean government is heavily invested in portraying the United States as an aggressive invader, willing at any time to brutally murder every man, woman, and child in North Korea.

 That is not to say that they have no cause for fearing or hating the US.
-After North Korea invaded its southern counterpart in 1950, the US dropped approximately 635,000 tons of explosives on North Korea, including 32,000 tons of napalm, during the Korean War, more in three years than during the entire Pacific theater of World War II.
+After North Korea invaded its southern counterpart in 1950, the US dropped approximately 635,000 tons of explosives on North Korea, including 32,000 tons of napalm, during the Korean War.

 Though North Korean aggression spurred this retaliation, the nation's then-leader Kim Il-sung quickly realized that fear of this barrage of American firepower had quickly become a major factor in his citizen's lives.